Health insurance - Form 1095-B

-Please go to question 4 for more information about which Medicare members will get Form 1095-B from The Centers for Medicare & Medicaid Services (CMS).
 If you covered a spouse or children under your GBP plan, they will be included on your form; you will not get a separate Form 1095-B for each of your dependents.

 If anyone reported as covered by GBP medical coverage on Form 1095-B files a separate income tax return or is listed as tax dependent on another person’s income tax return, the GBP member is responsible for providing copies of the Form 1095-B to the person filing the tax return for that dependent.

 If you are 65 or older and were covered by Medicare Part A for the entire calendar year, you will not get a Form 1095-B. CMS reports your coverage to the IRS.
 You will get the form if you enrolled in Medicare Part A for the first time, you had Medicare Part A for part of the year or you are under age 65 with Medicare Part A. If you need a copy of the Form 1095-B from Medicare, call 1-800-MEDICARE (1-800-633-4227).

 If you don't get a Form 1095-B, don't worry.
 Not everyone will get this form from Medicare, and you don't need it to file your taxes.

 If you do not receive your Form 1095-B by mid-March, or if you lose it, you can call your medical insurance provider toll-free to ask for another copy:

 - Blue Cross and Blue Shield of Texas: (800) 252-8039 (TTY: 711), 7 a.m. – 7 p.m.
 CT Monday – Friday, 7 a.m. – 3 p.m.
 CT Saturday